-Homemade Chicken Noodle Soup is a tried and true comfort dinner with carrots, celery, onions, chicken, and homemade noodles.
-In this soup recipe, I’ve included an easy recipe for homemade noodles that makes it even better!
+Chicken Noodle Soup recipe is a tried and true comfort dinner with carrots, celery, onions, chicken, and homemade noodles.
+In this chicken soup recipe, I’ve included an easy recipe for homemade noodles that makes it even better!
 An easy recipe for those cold nights and the ultimate comfort food.

 HOMEMADE CHICKEN NOODLE SOUP RECIPE

-After Halloween last night, I never want to eat again.
-At least that’s what I told myself this morning.
-Then today at 4 pm I was like hmm, I could go for a Twix.
+After Halloween, I usually never want to eat again.
+At least that’s what I tell myself and then at 4 pm I’m like hmm, I could go for a Twix.
 What is wrong with me?

 Of course this pattern isn’t new.
-Ever since I was a little girl I would eat my candy as I went trick or tricking until I had a stomachache and my mom would fix me chicken noodle soup at the end of the night.
+Ever since I was a little girl I would eat my candy as I went trick or tricking until I had a stomachache and my mom would fix me a bowl of chicken noodle soup at the end of the night.

 Can I tell you that homemade chicken noodle soup has always been super intimidating to me?

 My mother-in-law has always killed it this department, whipping it up like it was taking the dishes out of the dishwasher…just something you do.

 But for some reason I could never get it right.
 The broth/chicken ratio.
 The noodles.
 I tend to do this with cooking.
-For instance, cooking rice was super intimidating to me 10 years ago.
+For instance, he first time cooking rice was super intimidating to me 10 years ago.
 Something so simple yet I always under or overcooked it.

 This homemade chicken noodle soup recipe…I don’t know why I complicated it so much.
 It’s veggies, broth, and some seasonings – not rocket science.

-I always felt like an ingredient was missing but now I’m completely satisfied with this version.
+I always felt like an ingredient was missing but now I’m completely satisfied with this classic chicken noodle soup.